avexyli/Koprulu-Blog/_posts/2024-04-05-crossover-post-rerelease.markdown

 * Reduced the Overlord Speed from 0.9375 -> 0.6445
 * Reduced the Overlord Acceleration from 1.6875 -> 1.0625
 * Adjusted incorrect Scourge cost values from 24 Minerals -> 25 and 74 Vespene -> 75
-* Dark Swarm now reduces ranged damage by 90% and spell damage by 55%
+* Dark Swarm now reduces ranged damage by 90% and ranged spell damage by 55%

 ***